kpumwong/kpumwong-ness.github.io/_posts/2016-01-05-automating excel report with Python.md

 * &lt;schema&gt;: Replace with your schema name.
 * &lt;path_to_output&gt;: Replace with your output file path.

-Ensure the file name structure is **{Client Name}_DATA.csv** and save all files in the same folder, naming as 'Data File'.
+Ensure the file name structure is **{Client Name}_DATA.csv** and save all files in the same folder.
+The folder can be named as 'Data File'.

 Example 1 :Client A